LunarG/VulkanSamples/layers/vk_validation_layer_details.md

  7. Verify cube array VkImageView objects use subresourceRange.arraySize (or effective arraySize when VK_REMAINING_ARRAY_SLICES is specified) that is a multiple of 6.
  8. Make object maps specific to instance and device.
 Objects may only be used with matching instance or device.
  9. Use reference counting for non-dispatchable objects.
 Multiple object creation calls may return identical handles.
+ 10. Update codegen for destroy_obj & validate_obj to generate all of the correct signatures and use the generated code

 ## Threading